Pete Thompson: Involvement in Pete Haycock's Climax: 1983–86 and Old Pal's Act plus Trower, Bibb, and Bronze: 1986–89

-1990s-Current
+1990s–current

 Thompson traded touring for a more settled life, teaching seven days a week in his hometown of Southend-on-Sea and for ten years leading the house band at The Blue Last in London, England.
 In 1993, he recorded Fate of Nations with Robert Plant, which scored Thompson Gold and Platinum Album awards.
 In 2005, Thompson rejoined Robin Trower and Old Pal, Dave Bronze for Living Out of Time They toured and also made a DVD Living Out of Time: Live.
-In 2002-03, Thompson and Bronze toured with Eric Bibb in Australia and Europe and recorded the album Friends.
+In 2002–03, Thompson and Bronze toured with Eric Bibb in Australia and Europe and recorded the album Friends.
 He also did some short tours with Dr. Feelgood and The Hamsters.
 Thompson worked with Trower in 2004 and in 2005 and on the soundtrack for the movie Good Humor Man starring Kelsey Grammer.
 Thompson has been Trower's drummer recording and touring in Europe and North American nearly every year since 2006 and to date has recorded 6 albums with Robin.
 Pete relocated to the United States in 2008.
 He continues his association with Trower recording and touring and works as a producer, teacher, performer, and composer in his spare time.